-Sixteen temperature loggers were buried during the incubation period at depths of 25 cm and 40 cm below the gravel surface, and were recovered on 11 July and 5 September 2018.
-A comparison of average daily subsurface water temperatures recorded at burial depths of 25 and 40 cm and average daily surface water temperatures at the McIntire (rkm 101) and Victor (rkm 80) gauging stations is presented graphically in Figure 4.
-A comparison of maximum daily subsurface water temperatures recorded at burial depths of 25 and 40 cm and maximum daily surface water temperatures at the McIntire (rkm 101) and Victor (rkm 80) gauging stations is presented graphically in Figure 5.
+Nine temperature loggers were recovered from below the gravel surface at burial depths of 25 cm and 40 cm on 11 and 13 September 2019.
+A comparison of average daily subsurface water temperatures recorded at burial depths of 25 and 40 cm and average daily surface water temperatures at the McIntire (rkm 101) and Elliot (rkm 86) gauging stations is presented graphically in Figure 3.
+A comparison of maximum daily subsurface water temperatures recorded at burial depths of 25 and 40 cm and maximum daily surface water temperatures at the McIntire (rkm 101) and Elliot (rkm 86) gauging stations is presented graphically in Figure 4.

-Average daily hyporheic water temperatures at 25 and 40 cm marginally exceeded the range of surface water temperatures recorded between the McIntire (rkm 101) and Victor (rkm 80) gauging stations.
-Temperatures at both burial depths had a mean difference of 0.3°C warmer than the McIntire gauge throughout the spawning period.
+Average daily hyporheic water temperatures at burial depths of 25 and 40 cm fell outside the range of surface water temperatures recorded between the McIntire (rkm 101) and Elliot (rkm 86) gauging stations on 19 occasions during the period when Chinook salmon redds were constructed.
+Temperatures deviated from the McIntire and Elliot gauging stations by an average of 0.02°C during the spawning period.

-Maximum daily hyporheic water temperatures at 25 and 40 cm exceeded the range of surface water temperatures recorded at the McIntire (rkm 101) and Victor (rkm 80) gauging stations by an average of 0.3°C throughout the spawning period and incubation periods, and had a mean difference of 0.1°C warmer than the McIntire gauge throughout the spawning period.
+Maximum daily hyporheic water temperatures at burial depths of 25 and 40 cm fell outside the range of surface water temperatures recorded between the McIntire (rkm 101) and Elliot (rkm 86) gauging stations on 16 occasions during the period when Chinook salmon redds were constructed.
+Temperatures deviated from the McIntire and Elliot gauging stations by $0.02^{\circ}$ C during the spawning period.

+Figure 3.
+Average daily surface and subsurface (hyporheic) water temperatures recorded on the lower Mokelumne River during the 2018 redd survey season.

 Figure 4.
-Average daily surface and subsurface (hyporheic) water temperatures recorded on the lower Mokelumne River during the 2017 redd survey season.

-Figure 5.
-Maximum daily surface and subsurface (hyporheic) water temperatures recorded on the lower Mokelumne River during the 2017 redd survey season.
+Maximum daily surface and subsurface (hyporheic) water temperatures recorded on the lower Mokelumne River during the 2018 redd survey season.